MartinBradbury/trihub/TESTING.md

 <br>

 <details>
-<summary>The manual and automatic test cases are represented in a different view, more API-centric.
+<summary>The automatic test cases are represented below with a more API-centric view.
 Below is the detailed breakdown:</summary>
 <br>

 ### DRF API